kchu25/kchu25.github.io/blog/zf_edit.md

 where the map $\fbm$ is called the *recognition code* in biology.
 The recognition code is very much a machine-learning problem.
 Several established tools exist, such as the [Interactive PWM predictor](http://zf.princeton.edu/logoMain.php) and [RCADE](http://rcade.ccbr.utoronto.ca/Help.html), which seek to characterize the recognition code.
 Both tools characterize the binding sites as [position weight matrices (PWM)](https://en.wikipedia.org/wiki/Position_weight_matrix).

 Whether to characterize the binding sites in the recognition code problem as a PWM is an open research question.
 PWM is a compact representation of the binding sites and a [local representation](../dist_rep/).
 It offers easy interpretations but at the same time, making simplifying assumptions –– e.g., an independent contribution from each position to the binding specificity.
-Some may argue that we need a more expressive representation to reveal more biological insights.
+Some argue that we need a more expressive representation to reveal more biological insights.

 #### What's advantageous about C2H2 zinc fingers for genome editing?